Octopus: Digestion and excretion

 The digestive system begins with the buccal mass which consists of the mouth with the beak, the pharynx, radula and salivary glands.
 The radula is serrated and made of chitin.
-Food is broken down and is forced into the esophagus by two lateral extensions of the esophageal side walls in addition to the radula.
+Food is broken down and is forced into the esophagus by two lateral extensions of the oesophageal side walls in addition to the radula.
 From there it is transferred to the gastrointestinal tract, which is mostly suspended from the roof of the mantle cavity.
 The tract consists of a crop, where the food is stored; a stomach, where it is mixed with other gut material; a caecum where the food is separated into particles and liquids and which absorbs fats; the digestive gland, where liver cells break down and absorb the fluid and become "brown bodies"; and the intestine, where the built-up waste is turned into faecal ropes by secretions and ejected out of the funnel via the rectum.

 During osmoregulation, fluid is added to the pericardia of the branchial hearts.
 The octopus has two nephridia (equivalent to vertebrate kidneys) that are associated with the branchial hearts; these and their associated ducts connect the pericardial cavities with the mantle cavity.
 Each branch of the vena cava has renal appendages that pass over the thin-walled nephridium before reaching the branchial heart.
 Urine is created in the pericardial cavity, and is altered by excretion, of mostly ammonia, and absorption from the renal appendages, as it is passed along the associated duct and through the nephridiopore into the mantle cavity.

 A common octopus (Octopus vulgaris) moving around.
 Its nervous system allows the arms to move with some autonomy.

 Nervous system and senses

 Octopuses and their relatives have a more expansive and complex nervous system than other invertebrates, containing over 500 million neurons, around the same as a dog.
 One part is localised in the brain, contained in a cartilaginous capsule.
 Two-thirds of the neurons are in the nerve cords of its arms.
 This allows their arms to perform actions with a degree of independence.
 Learning mainly occurs in the brain, while arms make decisions independently when supplied with information.
 A severed arm can still move and respond to stimuli.
-Unlike in many other animals, including other mollusks, the movement of octopuses and their relatives are not organised in their brains via internal somatotopic maps of their bodies.
+Unlike in many other animals, including other molluscs, the movement of octopuses and their relatives are not organised in their brains via internal somatotopic maps of their bodies.
 Octopuses have the same jumping genes that are active in the human brain, implying an evolutionary convergence at molecular level.